yescallop/borrow-or-expose/README.md

 # borrow-or-share

-Traits for either borrowing data or sharing references.
+Traits for either borrowing or sharing data.

 [![crates.io](https://img.shields.io/crates/v/borrow-or-share.svg)](https://crates.io/crates/borrow-or-share)
 [![license](https://img.shields.io/github/license/yescallop/borrow-or-share?color=blue)](/LICENSE)

-See the [documentation](https://docs.rs/borrow-or-share) for a walkthrough of the crate.
+Suppose that you have a generic type that either owns some data or holds a reference to them.

-## Basic example
+You can use this crate to implement a method on this type that either borrows from `*self` or from behind a reference it holds.
+Here is a basic example of this usage:

 ```rust
 use borrow_or_share::BorrowOrShare;